garthvh/garthvh.github.io/_posts/2016/2016-6-28-Dymo-LabelWriter-450-Thermal-Printer-Ubuntu-Setup.markdown

 I have been shipping enough 3D printed objects on [3DHubs](https://www.3dhubs.com/seattle/hubs/garth) that I became annoyed with printing out labels with my inkjet and then tapeing them to padded envelopes.
 A long time ago I worked with some commercial thermal printers and figured that was the way I wanted to go since they don't smudge or use any ink.
 I looked a couple of different times but the printers were still pretty expensive.
 Eventually there was a sale and I purchased a [Dymo LabelWriter 450 Bundle](https://www.amazon.com/gp/product/B0146SDE0Y) for $49.
 Before purchasing I checked and there were [linux cup drivers](http://www.dymo.com/en-US/dymo-label-sdk-and-cups-drivers-for-linux-dymo-label-sdk-cups-linux-p--1) available since I only have windows running in a VM.

-Once you have downloaded the drivers, unpack them and then install.
+Once you have downloaded the drivers, install libraries, unpack the drivers and then install.

+        sudo apt-get install libcups2-dev
+        sudo apt-get install libcupsimage2-dev

         cd dymo-cups-drivers-1.4.0.5/
         sudo ./configure
         sudo make